kid2407/edelgames/readme.md

     // this method is called, once the component is ready and setState can be used componentDidMount(): void {
         if (!this.initialized) {
-            // Register event listers and/or prepared things you need when the view is ready to render via this.gameApi.addEventHandler() this.initialized = true;
+            // Register event listeners and/or prepared things you need when the view is ready to render via this.gameApi.addEventHandler() this.initialized = true;
         }
     }